dimitristom/fairnessinai.github.io/index.md

 The following are the page limits (excluding references):

-* Regular Papers: x pages
+* Regular Papers: 10 pages
-* Short Papers: y pages
+* Short Papers: 6 pages

 All submissions are encouraged to be prepared with D&I in mind following the suggestions in submission guidelines available <a href="https://icde2024.github.io/di.html" target="_blank">here</a> and <a href="https://dbdni.github.io/" target="_blank">here</a>.